 Indirect object pronouns are used to show to whom or for whom the action of a verb is performed.
 Unlike in the direct object examples above, with the indirect object, the pronoun is being indirectly affected by the action (verb).

-Another way to distinguish between the direct and indirect object pronouns is instead of asking “Who or What” like in he direct object example, for the indirect object pronouns, you ask “To or For Whom?” is something being done.
+Another way to distinguish between the direct and indirect object pronouns is instead of asking “Who or What” like in the direct object example, for the indirect object pronouns, you ask “To or For Whom?” something is being done.

 Take this sentence for example: